 - Respiratory and allergic conditions such as asthma, hayfever and sinusitis

-- Gynaecological conditions such as painful periods and irregular periods
+- Gynaecological conditions such as painful periods, irregular periods and infertility

 - Neurological conditions such as Bell's Palsy